pablo6007/Project_3/README3.md

 ***Project Requirements***

+Model Implementation (25 points)
+There is a Jupyter notebook that thoroughly describes the data extraction, cleaning, preprocessing, and transformation process, and the cleaned data is exported as CSV files for a machine or deep learning model, or natural language processing (NLP) application.
+(10 points)

+A Python script initializes, trains, and evaluates a model or loads a pretrained model.
+(10 points)

+At least one additional library or technology NOT covered in class is used.
+(5 points)

+Model Optimization (25 points)
+The model optimization and evaluation process showing iterative changes made to the model and the resulting changes in model performance is documented in either a CSV file, Excel table, or in the Python script itself.
+(15 points)

+Overall model performance is printed or displayed at the end of the script.
+(10 points)

+GitHub Documentation (25 points)
+The GitHub repository is free of unnecessary files and folders and has an appropriate .gitignore in use.
+(10 points)

+The README is customized as a polished presentation of the content of the project.
+(15 points)

+Presentation Requirements (25 points)
 Your presentation should cover the following:

 An executive summary or overview of the project and project goals.
 (5 points)